 -If you have hemorrhoids, be warned that the streets are VERY bumpy and full of holes.

-The roads in Illinois are smooth compared to these.
+The roads in

 that the water would keep things cooler...it doesn't!